 At one point their Calistoga tasting room featured “bee doors” (one of the more interesting attractions displayed in a Napa Valley tasting room).
 Built inside of the building’s wall was a live colony of buzzing honeybees very much at work in their hive.

 Several wines have stood out from our select tastings over the years.
-Vermeil produces an excellent softer styled Charbono, an uncommon varietal in the Napa Valley which requires a very specific growing climate.
-There are just a few handful of wineries making this varietal in the Napa Valley and because of the northern valley’s unique growing climate Charbono production is centered here.
-In the summer, this varietal thrives on very hot days with much cooler nights – we’ve seen 50 degree temperature swings between night and day in the Calistoga area.
+Vermeil produces an excellent softer styled Charbono, an uncommon variety in the Napa Valley which requires a very specific growing climate.
+There are just a few handful of wineries making this variety in the Napa Valley and because of the northern valley’s unique growing climate Charbono production is centered here.
+In the summer, this variety thrives on very hot days with much cooler nights – we’ve seen 50 degree temperature swings between night and day in the Calistoga area.
 Charbono is a unique grape, one that can have a very distinctive taste that is almost wild or gamey at times.

 The 2005 Vermeil Wines Charbono has some of this but also delicious fruit, soft tannins and a wonderful lingering finish.
 Their Syrahs are juicy in style with ripe concentrated fruit that makes for a very plush big mouth feel while still retaining a very nice softness.
 The 2004 Vermeil Wines Syrah shows excellent fruit with a core of black fruit including blackberry and black currant.